 Welcome to the CALC Project

-The ERC-funded research project CALC (Computer-Assisted Language Comparison) establishes a computer-assisted framework for historical linguistics.
+The ERC-funded research project CALC (Computer-Assisted Language Comparison, see here for the official research proposal) establishes a computer-assisted framework for historical linguistics.
 We pursue an interdisciplinary approach that adapts methods from computer science and bioinformatics for the use in historical linguistics.
 While purely computational approaches are common today, the project focuses on the communication between classical and computational linguists, developing interfaces that allow historical linguists to produce their data in machine readable formats while at the same time presenting the results of computational analyses in a transparent and human-readable way.

 Resources Developed in CALC